prguggilapu/CIFAR10_AlexNet/README.md

-Craeting AlexNet on CIFAR10 dataset
+# Creating AlexNet on CIFAR10 dataset

 AlexNet was the first convolutional network which used GPU to boost performance.